-Raffael Heiss is lecturer and postdoctoral researcher at the MCI Center for Social & Health Innovation.
+Raffael Heiss is a junior professor at the MCI's Center for Social & Health Innovation and a lecturer at the Department of Nonprofit-, Social & Health Management.
+He teaches courses on resaerch designs and methods, statistics, health communication, and health policy.
 Previously, he was a PhD candidate and uni:docs fellow at the Department of Communication, University of Vienna.
 His research interests include political and health communication, health policy, digital media, and civic engagement.

 For recent publications see:

 2018 - presentPostdoctoral researcher & lecturer - MCI Management Center Innsbruck2014 - 2018PhD candidate & uni:docs fellow -